 Something to think about…

-In the mythology of India the survival of the sea turtle insures the survival of the world.
-The Indian myth states that the earth rests on the back of three elephants.
-These elephants in turn stand on the shell of a giant sea turtle which swims in an infinite sea.
-It is believed that if the sea turtle disappears the world will end.
+In Hindu mythology, the survival of the sea turtle insures the survival of the world.
+The Indian myth states that the earth rests on the back of four elephants.
+These elephants in turn stand on the carapace of a giant sea turtle which swims in an infinite sea.
+It is believed that if the sea turtle disappears, the world will end.